manjaro/pacman-mirrors/README.md

 No. `pacman-mirrors -f N` always ranks by response time but before the actual ranking, the mirrors are sorted so it will be the first **n** mirrors which are uptodate which are actually probed, not mirrors which is not uptodate

 ### Beware
+The smaller number you choose to write to the mirrorlist will increase the possibility of not getting a responsive mirror since only the first **n** in the list are tested not all of them.

+A reasonable number is between 5 and 10.

 There is a little overhead because it always checks if network is online.
 Doing so by pinging google with 3 packets.

-A reasonable number is between 5 and 10.

-The smaller number you choose to write to the mirrorlist will increase the possibility of not getting a responsive mirror since only the first **n** in the list are tested not all of them.

-The force of this approach is that we know forehand if the mirror is uptodate and thus only have to rank **n** mirrors from the uptodate listed mirrors.
+The force of this approach is that we know forehand if the mirror is uptodate and thus only have to rank **n** mirrors from the mirrors known to be uptodate.

 If you need a complete ranking then `pacman-mirrors -g` is the way to go.